nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 if he/she is a `seller` of a `listing`.

 <div markdown="span" class="alert alert-primary">
-A `client` without an active listing will not be open a `ConfirmationDialog` upon deletion.
+A `client` without an active listing will not open a `ConfirmationDialog` window upon deletion.
 </div>

 This window is developed as a fail-safe for users to protect against deletions of `clients` that is a `seller` of a `listing`